-Haplotype analysis and assessment of penguin abundance consumed
+Haplotype polymorphism analysis

+We sought to identify a minimum number of individual little penguin by exploring mtDNA haplotypes from 12S rRNA sequences obtained.
+While dependent on sequence fidelity, such approaches have been used to explore intraspecific diversity (similar to Seersholm et al., 2018).
+We imported the quality-filtered file containing 47,478 seabird DNA sequences, produced just prior to OTU clustering, we disaggregated and matched these sequences in relation to sample identifier and formed these into clusters of unique sequences in Geneious.
+From the six samples that contained abundant penguin DNA (Table S4), we selected the nine most abundant unique sequences.
+Each of these represents a sequence abundance of greater than 7.5% of the total sequence abundance of the sample (Table S5).
+This process was used to exclude beyond reasonable doubt, any further sequences that could be attributed to sequencing error.

-We report on individual little penguin mtDNA haplotypes from the (12S rRNA) metabarcoding data to assist in estimating the minimum number of penguins that could have been consumed within samples assayed (similar to Seersholm et al., 2018).
-For haplotype analysis, we selected the most abundant representative sequences from 10 samples that tested positive for penguins, excluding samples containing only trace amounts of DNA.
-We produced a minimum spanning haplotype network using the software PopART (Leigh & Bryant, 2015) from an alignment of these sequences (n = 12 sequences, from n = 10 samples).
-This enabled visualization of the relationships between haplotypes consumed, their abundances within and between samples and from the different locations where their predators’ scats were sampled.
-All 10 samples containing little penguin DNA were subsequently searched for the presence of dominant haplotypes identified, in order to report on the genetic diversity consumed by long-nosed fur seals, both within and across samples.
-Thus, we estimate the number of penguins likely consumed based on how many of the identified penguin haplotypes were then found in each of the 10 scat samples that were positive for penguin DNA, across geographically and temporally separated samples.
-Logically, two distinct mtDNA haplotypes (12s rRNA) found within a sample correspond to two distinct birds consumed.
-Additionally, as samples were collected across multiple days from each location and sampling time, we treat each sample to be from distinct predators.
+We produced a minimum spanning haplotype network using the software PopART (Leigh & Bryant, 2015) from an alignment of these nine penguin sequences to visualise relationships between haplotypes consumed, and between samples from the different locations sampled.
+All samples containing little penguin DNA (n = 10) were then searched for the presence of identified haplotypes.
+We estimated the number of penguins likely consumed based on the number of haplotypes within each sample.
+Additionally, as samples were collected across multiple days from each location and sampling time, we treated each sample as from distinct predators or predation events.

 Statistical analyses

-To compare the detection of seabirds and specifically little penguins using different dietary analysis techniques, whilst accounting for different sampling times and locations, samples were assignedseven unique grouping factors that combined location and time (e.g. Barunguba, January 2017).
-The single scat sample collected from Deen Maar Island was not included in statistical tests (n = 1), but seabird remains were reported for future comparisons.
-Two generalised linear models (GLMs) were constructed in the base stats package in R version 4.0.3 (R Core Team, 2020) to examine the detection of both seabirds and penguins, in relation to the methods of dietary analysis (hard part vs. DNA; Table S3, Appendix S2).
-The binomial distribution for presence-absence data was used and an additive term included to examine the effect of long-nosed fur seal sampling group (location and time).
-Model fit was assessed using deviance explained and variable significance.
+To account for different sampling times and locations, samples were assigned one of seven unique grouping factors that combined location and time (e.g. Barunguba, January 2017).
+The single scat sample collected from Deen Maar Island was not included in statistical tests, but results were reported for future comparisons.
+The overall detection rates of seabirds and specifically little penguins using different dietary analysis techniques (hard-part vs. DNA; Table S6, Appendix S2) were examined using two generalised linear models (GLMs), constructed in the stats package in R version 4.0.3 (R Core Team, 2020).
+A binomial error distribution for presence-absence data was used and additive term included to account for long-nosed fur seal group (location and time).
+Model fit was assessed using deviance explained and variable significance (p < 0.05).

 Results

-Overall, the detection rates of seabirds were statistically similar using both methods, the morphological identification of prey hard parts and the DNA metabarcoding technique, for predator diet analysis from scat samples (n = 99; Fig. 3 & S1, Table S3).
-However, DNA metabarcoding offered additional information: (i) absolute and relative abundance information for amounts of DNA recovered (Fig. S2 & S3, Table S5), (ii) improved sensitivity in detecting multiple prey taxa within a single scat sample (Fig. 4), and (iii) identification of genetic diversity enabling estimation of penguin abundances consumed (Fig. 5).
+Overall, the detection rates of seabirds were statistically similar for each method (Fig. 3, Table S3).
+However, DNA metabarcoding offered additional information: (i) absolute and relative abundance information for amounts of DNA recovered (Fig. S1 & S2, Table S4), (ii) improved sensitivity in detecting multiple prey taxa within a single scat (Fig. 4), and (iii) exploration of little penguin 12S rRNA genetic diversity enabled the estimation a minimum number of predated penguins to the be estimated (Fig. 5, Table S5).

-Comparing seabird detections using diagnostic hard part and genetic analyses
+Comparing diagnostic hard-part and genetic assays